 To ensure that the waste removal didn’t impact the building dust suppression and extraction methods were utilised, and works took place at times agreed with client to ensure any noise created would create minimum disruption.
 This included weekend and ‘out of hours’ work to accommodate the client.

-The student reported to site manager, and gained invaluable experience shadowing the site manager, and undertaking a variety of construction related tasks.
+The student reported to the Site Manager and gained invaluable experience shadowing the Site Manager, and undertaking a variety of construction related tasks.
 This placement formed part of their study programme and will count towards their second year college results.

 Total Waste 56.52 tonnes – Recycled: 97%

 Live Site – Remained active with over 500 individuals in the property each day.